2009 Savannah State Tigers football team: Edward Waters

-Edward WatersHomecomingThe Tigers ended a 6-game losing streak with a 45–24 Homecoming victory over Edward Waters College at Ted Wright Stadium.
+The Tigers ended a 6-game losing streak with a 45–24 Homecoming victory over Edward Waters College at Ted Wright Stadium.
 The SSU Tigers held a 14–12 lead at halftime and Edward Waters cut the score to 21–18 early in the third quarter, but the SSU eventually pulled away outscoring Edward Waters, 31–12 in the second half.
 Running back Justin Babb ran 13 times for 167 yards and scored four touchdowns.
 Babb also caught three passes for a team-high 89 yards.
 Sophomore quarterback Kurvin Curry was 13-of-26 passing for 234 yards and threw two touchdowns and one interception.
 He was sacked three times, but ran 21 times for 64 yards, including a 10-yard touchdown.

 Savannah State's had 485 total yards of offense while Edward Waters had 358 yards.
 The loss dropped Edward Waters to 0–9 on the season.